WangYong921/BDAChat/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![GitHub Stars](https://img.shields.io/github/stars/WangYong921/BDAChat?style=social)](https://github.com/WangYong921/BDAChat)

-This repository contains the official implementation of the paper: **"BDAagent: Integrating segmentation and vision-language model for automated and interpretable building damage assessment from satellite imagery"**.
+This repository contains the official implementation of the paper: **"BDAChat: Integrating segmentation and vision-language model for automated and interpretable building damage assessment from satellite imagery"**.

 **BDAChat** is a novel three-stage framework that integrates instance segmentation with a temporal vision-language model (VLM) for automated, object-level, and interpretable assessment of structural assets from satellite imagery.